Songonge/Power-BI-Projects/HR Analysis/README.md

 *	Presentation to key stakeholders summarizing the report's findings and recommendations.

 ## Data Acquisition and Preparation
 MeriSKILL provided the dataset.
 I downloaded it from Google Drive.
-Then, I uploaded it in Power BI using the Get Data option.
+Then, I uploaded it to Power BI using the Get Data option.
 This dataset was unclean and had 35 columns and 1471 rows.

 ## Data Cleaning and Transformation
 The first row of the data was used as headers using the option Use First Row as Headers under the Home tab.
-Then, using the Transform tab, I selected Detect Data Type to automatically identify the data type of each column and convert them where needed.
+Then, using the Transform tab, I selected Detect Data Type to automatically identify the data type of each column and convert it where needed.
 Next, I
 * Deleted redundant columns: This reduced the columns to 26.
 *	Renamed the columns appropriately.
 *	Deleted null and duplicate values.